marafathussain/ML_book_easy/chapters/chapter2.md

 - Preserves observed relationships

 **Disadvantages:**
-- Can lose substantial data (if any column has missing values, entire row is removed)
+- Can lose substantial data (if any column has missing values, the entire row is removed)
 - Reduces statistical power
 - Can introduce bias if data is not MCAR